multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts.markdown

 -le	<=	Less than or equal
 -z	== null	Is null

-Looping
+### Looping

 Bash uses for, while, and until loops.
 In this example, I’ll use the for...in loop to get all the files in a directory and list them.

 {% highlight bash %}
 #!/bin/bash
 FILES=/Users/laurenceb/dev/*
 for file in $FILES
 do
   echo $(basename $file)
 done
 {% endhighlight %}

-Git Deploy Example Script
+### Git Deploy Example Script

-As I mentioned previously, a bash script can use any commands you can use on the command line.
+A bash script can use any commands you can use on the command line.
 An example of a script you might make for yourself is the one below, where the user is prompted for a git commit message and the process of adding, committing, and pushing to origin is all done with a single command.
 {% highlight bash %}
 #!/bin/bash
 read -r -p 'Commit message: ' desc  # prompt user for commit message